risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Debugging-Your-Mods.md

 Then, launch the game, attach with dnSpy through `Debug -> Start Debugging -> Debug Engine: Unity (connect)`

 It should automatically breakpoint somewhere inside a BepInEx assembly, then you'll be able to put any breakpoint in the game assemblies

+## Rider

+Debugging with Rider requires slightly more setup, but will be fully functional using Rider's built-in debugger tool.
+Additionally, you will have a highly-configurable build-run-debug pipeline.
+The process is straightforward:
+- Build
+- Run
+- Connect

+### Building with Rider
+As you know, by default, Rider outputs the build to project_root/bin/Debug directory.
+However, we will improve this to automatically our mod to our plugin directory.